DanielMartensson/STM32-Libraries/README.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/STM32-Libraries/master/ADS1015_ADS1115/Adafruit-1085-30091131-02.jpg)

 ## MCP3008 8-Channel 10-Bit ADC
-Written STM32 C-library.
+Written STM32 C library.
 This is a 10-Bit ADC with 8 channels.
 Use this if you want to have a potentiometer or something analog like a joystick because this ADC is very stable.
 This ADC does not fit measurements.
 Please use another ADC with higher bit resolution e.g ADS1115.

 ![a](https://raw.githubusercontent.com/DanielMartensson/STM32-Libraries/master/MCP3008/IC-MCP-3008-5-1-1-800x800.jpg)